 "Uh," Heather stuttered.
 To her right stood a tall and broad man whose stance told her all about his drinking history.

-His finger darted towards her drink.
-“Negroni?
-You want another?”
+He pointed at her drink.
+"Negroni?
+You want another?"

 "Thanks," her lips pressed tight, she pulled the glass closer.